-Sometime after my parents divorced, my mother was driving us home from a Thanksgiving spent with my grandparents in Fresno.
+Sometime after my parents divorced, my mother drove us home from a Thanksgiving spent with my grandparents in Fresno.
 She decided we would go through Nothern Arizona so we could stop and visit her Uncle Andrew.
-I didn't think I had ever met Uncle Andrew, but I had heard his name a lot before.
+I didn't think I had ever met Uncle Andrew, but I had often heard his name.
 He held a high position in our church and had been in a war.
-He was something of mystical hero to my mom and her side of the family.
+He was something of a mystical hero to my mom and her side of the family.

-I was an impatient ten-year-old prone to car sickness and didn't want to make any trip longer than it had to be.
+I was an impatient ten-year-old prone to car sickness and didn't want to make any trip longer than it had to be.z

 "Can't we just go home?"

 "You do, but don't remember it because you were just a baby.
 Everyone loves Uncle Andrew.
 He's a stake president.
 Did you know he has not eaten chocolate since the war?"